mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 The measurement are averaged on a four hour basis.
 We also remove the data for which the PBL height is less than 50m different from the inlet height.

+The inversion is done by comparing the observation vector ($Y_{obs}$) to the simulated observations given by:

+$$
+Y_{mod} = H_x x + H_{bc}x_{bc} + \epsilon
+$$

-The inversion is done by comparing the observation vector (Yobs) to the simulated observations given by Ymod = Hx * x + Hbc * xbc + epsilon, where Hx is the sensitivity matrix that maps emissions to measurement, x is the emission vector (prior emissions multiplied by scaling factor), Hbc is the sensitivity matrix that maps boundary conditions to measurement, xbc is the boundary conditions vector (prior boundary conditions multiplied by a scaling factor) and epsilon the term representing the error : epsilon = sqrt(meas_error ** 2 + model_error ** 2 + min_error ** 2).
+where Hx is the sensitivity matrix that maps emissions to measurement, x is the emission vector (prior emissions multiplied by scaling factor), Hbc is the sensitivity matrix that maps boundary conditions to measurement, xbc is the boundary conditions vector (prior boundary conditions multiplied by a scaling factor) and epsilon the term representing the error : epsilon = sqrt(meas_error ** 2 + model_error ** 2 + min_error ** 2).
 The measurement uncertainty vector (meas_err) contains a value for each element of Yobs (i.e. each site), calculated as the standard deviation of the measurements over the averaging period.
 The model error (model_error) is estimated for each site with scaling factors following uniform distibutions (boundaries of 0.1 and 1) multiplied by the pollution events (= Hx * x, which is the expected distribution of the concentration derived from the emission distribution and the sensitivity matrix to the emissions, thus baseline removed).
 The minimum error is arbitrarly fixed with a value specific for each gases.

 The model is compared to the observations using 4h-averaged sampling at the same locations.

 ### Fluxes and uncertainties

-The fluxes are estimated for each month.
-We use 500 basis functions, calculated using a quadtree algorithm.
-The quadtree algorithm recursively splits the domain in smaller grid cells for regions which contribute more to the a priori (above basline) mole fraction.
-This is based on the average footprint over the inversion period and the a priori emissions field.
+The inversion scales fluxes within discrete spatial basis functions, calculated using a quadtree algorithm.
+The quadtree algorithm recursively splits the domain in smaller grid cells for regions which contribute the most to the *a priori* above basline mole fraction.
+This calculation is based on the average footprint over the inversion period and the a priori emissions field.

-The PDF used for the fluxes uncertainties are truncated normal distributions.
-The a priori emissions are thus multiplied by scaling factors following a normal distribution of mean 1, spread 1 and truncated at 0, so to give non negative values.
+The PDF used for the flux uncertainties is a truncated normal distribution.
+The a priori emissions are multiplied by scaling factors following a normal distribution of mean 1, spread 1 and truncated at 0, so to give non negative values.

 ### Boundary conditions

 The baselines are estimated during the inversions.
-The input boundary conditions used as prior are the monthly means of the observations at Jungfrauhoch.
+The input boundary conditions used as priors are the monthly means of the observations at Jungfrauhoch, unless otherwise stated.

 To simulate the uncertainty in the boundary conditions, we use a truncated normal distribution, obtained using a scaling factor.
 The mean of the distribution of the scaling factor is 1, its spread 0.1 and is truncated at zero, so to give non negative values.